Natural Resources

 Salmon Recovery Funding Board

-The RCO has recognized the value and efficiency of coordinating numerous local projects through one entity.
-The RCO requires all requests for salmon restoration and protection project funding under Chapter 77.85 RCW to go through the local Lead Entity process for technical and citizen committee review and ranking.
-The Lead Entity contact for Chelan and Okanogan Counties is Joy Juelson, 509-433-2999
+RCO has recognized the value and efficiency of coordinating numerous local projects through one entity.
+RCO requires all request for salmon restoration and protection project funding under Chapter 77.85 RCW to go through the local Lead Entity process for technical and citizen committee review and ranking.
+Contact UCSRB for more information at 509-662-4707.

-For more information about Salmon Recovery Planning, Lead Entity Role, and the grant cycle, see the Washington Department of Recreation and Conservation web site.
+For more information about Salmon Recovery Planning, Lead Entity Role, and SRFB grant information, visit the Washington Department of Recreation and Conservation web site.

 Posted: 02/12/2015 11:01 AM